 For this tutorial, the images are pre-built, and we use a stack file instead of a Dockerfile to specify the images.
 When we deploy, each image will run as a service in a container (or in multiple containers, for those that have replicas defined to scale the app).

 To follow along, you need only have Docker running and a copy of the

 This file defines all the services we want to use along with details about how and where those services will run; their base images, configuration details such as ports, networks, volumes, application dependencies, and the swarm configuration.

 vote: image: dockersamples/examplevotingapp_vote:before ports: - 5000:80 networks: - frontend depends_on: - redis deploy: replicas: 2 update_config: parallelism: 2 restart_policy: condition: on-failure

-deploy key specifies aspects of a swarm deployment.
+The deploy key specifies aspects of a swarm deployment.
 For example, in this configuration we create replicas of the

 docker stack deploy command

 To deploy the voting app, we will run the

 options, using the configuration in our